 Estimated time round trip: 8 hours

 Meters to climb: 960 m.

 When you have left the first steep part of the hike behind you, the trail to Skavlabu continues north.
 The path is clearly visible and waymarked with red painted letter Ts.
 The hike is tough, and you need good legs and hiking shoes to conquer the 1000 meter long climb.
-Pick a day with nice weather, prepare and plan well, and you will have a hike from the fjord to the high mountains to remember with a big sense of accomplishment.
+Pick a day with nice weather, prepare well and plan ahead.
+With the necessary preparations you will be rewarded with a memorable hike from the fjord to the high mountains.

 The hike to Skavlabu is suitable for adults and children from 10 years of age.
 The route offers great variation from scenic grazing fields, creeks and waters to steep climbs up to Husafjellet and Storfjellet.
 Don’t forget to stop and enjoy the breathtaking view!
 From the cairn on top of Storfjellet, you can see the entire length of the Mofjord, and looking east you can spot the settlements of Helland and Farestveit.
 Follow the mountain ridge from Storfjellet and continue down in Kollebotn.
 Then the route is heading straight north and up the last 150 meter’s climb to the plateau of Skavlabu.
 Skavlabu is a self-service cabin operated by The Norwegian Trekking Association.
 The plateau is called the “Roof top of Modalen”, and here you can overlook a large part of the Stølsheimen nature preserve, all the way to mount Lønahorgi in Voss.

 By car from Bergen to Modalen: